mikellanaalberro99/NAT1/README.md

 # NAT1
-Data and code generated for
+Data and code generated for the paper in Science Advances "Regulation of NAT1 activity in modern humans by a novel phosphorylation site"